by Surbhi Bhatia

 4. There is a solution to every problem

 Entrepreneurship is more about fielding challenges than anything else.
-Every single day, you will be faced with a new challenge- Sales, Supply chain, Sourcing, Employee Churn, Expenses etc etc. but remember, every problem has a solution.
-Do not get worked up or lose your cool, quickly find the solution or next best thing to do if your plan A doesn’t work
+Every single day, you will be faced with a new challenge- Sales, Supply chain, Sourcing, Employee Churn, and Expenses, etc etc. but remember, every problem has a solution.
+Do not get worked up or lose your cool, quickly find the solution or next best thing to do if your plan A doesn’t work.

 5. Compartmentalize your Life

 A lot of women make the mistake of doing everything together since they are such great multitaskers.
 They will be on the phone closing a deal while changing the baby’s diaper.
-They will be out grocery shopping, while mailing the deck to an investor.
+They will be out grocery shopping while mailing the deck to an investor.
 Don’t get into this habit.
-Not only will this be highly exhausting, it will also prevent you from giving your full focus to anything you do.
-Instead compartmentalize- take time out for your work out, for your family, for your work and for your reading/pursuing an interest.
-The mind space that you get away from work, will eventually help you put in far more focus, energy and interest when you get back to work.
+Not only will this be highly exhausting, but it will also prevent you from giving your full focus to anything you do.
+Instead compartmentalize- take time out for your workout, for your family, for your work, and for your reading/pursuing an interest.
+The mind space that you get away from work, will eventually help you put in far more focus, energy, and interest when you get back to work.

 I started out my entrepreneurial journey with The Mom Store a year ago, and abiding by these choices has helped me scale my business faster without losing too much sleep.
 I hope these help you too!